 Missile Architecture

 Open sources separate the Iskander family into a launcher system, ballistic missiles, and cruise-missile configurations.
-The 9M723 page focuses on the ballistic missile carried by Iskander-M launch vehicles.
+The 9M723 designation here refers to the ballistic missile carried by Iskander-M launch vehicles.

 | Element | Catalog meaning | Source-backed note |